RicGobs/FOFIDES/README.md

 * The detection angle is from 0 to 60 degrees
 * Operating temperature ranges from -25℃ to 85℃
 * The size of PCB is 3cm X 1.6cm
+* you can detect Infrared Light up to a distance of 100cm within its 60 degrees of detection angle
+* While capable of detecting fires and explosions within 3–4 milliseconds, a time delay of 2–3 seconds is often included to minimize false alarms which can be triggered by other UV sources such as lightning, arc welding, radiation, and sunlight

 ## Actuators
 Two type of actuators are used: